aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 **But of course we don't want to roughly make a line, we want to compute the exact line that best "fits" our data.
-That’s where**
+That's where**

 ### What is linear regression? - to summarize